 We have already contacted the businesses that we believe meet the above qualifying criteria and have automatically awarded the relief.
 This will be shown on your latest bill as “Temporary Relief Scheme”.

-If you have any queries regarding this relief please contact the Business Rates team, ensuring you provide your full contact details and details of your query.
+View how to contact the Business Rates team if you have any queries regarding this relief, ensuring you provide your full contact details and details of your query.